The Best Puppy Food Recipe: A Homemade Raw Diet

 - Canned foods that smell bad, taste great, and which another government group has labeled as healthy and 100% complete?

 - Fresh produce and other food with vitamins and minerals?

-Not everyone would choose number 3.
+Not everyone would choose number three.
 There are those families out there that let a company decide what is best for their family, and choose “vitamin fortified” empty foods instead of choosing what is right.
-But, if you did choose number 3, and want to feed your family correctly, why would you want to do any different when it is your new puppy?
+But, if you did choose number three, and want to feed your family correctly, why would you want to do any different when it is your new puppy?

 Vitamin-Fortified and Sold by Your Vet: Purina Puppy Chow

 Choice number one is a popular dry food that is supplemented and has been declared to be fortified and complete.
 Purina Puppy Chow is so popular in the US that some vets and small breeders will recommend you purchase it to maintain all your puppies.
 This dog food is no better than feeding your puppy on a diet of enriched corn chips.

 The main ingredient in Puppy Chow is corn, and the second ingredient is corn gluten meal.
 Corn may provide some energy, and the gluten meal may provide some protein without meeting your puppy´s amino acid requirements, but much of it will pass through your puppy and end up in your yard.
 Anyone who has cleaned up after puppies fed this diet knows what I am talking about.